 Young perennials (fruit trees, berry bushes, asparagus, herbs, etc.) and fruiting vegetable seedlings (tomatoes, peppers, cucumbers, squash, etc.) will enjoy a nutritional jumpstart from comfrey.

 At the time of planting, bury a few comfrey leaves underneath each planting spot.
-As the comfrey leaves decompose, they will provide essential nutrients and help the young plants grow strong and free of pest and disease.
+As the comfrey leaves decompose, they will provide a nutrient boost for young plants.

 6: Comfrey Tea Fertilizer

 Compost tea is an excellent way to provide an immediate nutrient boost to established plants.
 It is made by steeping fresh plant matter in water for a certain amount of time, straining the liquid, and using it to water stressed plants for a mid-season boost.